LukeShortCloud/rootpages/src/openstack/tripleo.rst

 Minions
 ~~~~~~~

-Introduced in the Train release, the Undercloud can be scaled horizontally by using ``minion`` nodes to help with a large Overcloud deployment, update, or upgrade.
+Introduced in the Train release [47], the Undercloud can be scaled horizontally by using ``minion`` nodes to help with a large Overcloud deployment, update, or upgrade.
 This runs the "heat-engine" and "ironic-conductor" services on additional nodes.
 There are no limits to the number of minions that can be used.
 When not in use, minion nodes can be turned off.
 The only requirement is that all of the nodes are on the Control Plane network.
 The framework for the minion installer is based on the standalone installer.

 -  Copy the required files from the Undercloud to the minions.